get-convex/convex-backend/npm-packages/component-tests/README.md

 To test a new component, add the component to this directory (`component-tests`) and `COMPONENTS` in `isolate/build.rs`.
-Use it in a project in the `projects` directory by installing it in the project's `app.config.ts`.
+Use it in a project in the `projects` directory by installing it in the project's `convex.config.ts`.